-You can reboot a Windows instance after the updates take place.
-Rebooting works the same way for both instance store-backed instances and Amazon EBS-backed instances.
-For more information, see Root Device Storage on Windows AMIs (p.
-41).
+You can reboot a Windows instance after the updates are installed.
+Rebooting works the same for both instance store-backed instances and Amazon EBS-backed instances.
+For more information, see Reboot Your Instance in the Amazon Elastic Compute Cloud User Guide.